reselbob/wisesayingswasm/README.md

 │   └── wisesayings.js

 ```
+The files, `main.ts` and `package-lock.json` exist prior as part of the demonstration project's source code.

 ## Get the Deno server up and running

-**Step 1:** Start the Deno server that is hosting the WebAssembly binary
+**Step 1:** Start the Deno server that's hosting the WebAssembly binary

 `deno run --allow-read --allow-net --allow-env ./main.ts`